-We were appointed by the Board of Directors on 20 July 2017 as auditor of Palmboomen Cultuur Maatschappij Mopoli (Palmeraies De Mopoli) N.V. as of the audit for the year 2016/2017 and have operated as statutory auditor since that date.
+We have been appointed by the Annual General Meeting as auditor of Palmboomen Cultuur Maatschappij Mopoli (Palmeraies De Mopoli) N.V. on 19 December 2017, as of the audit for the year 2016/2017 and have operated as statutory auditor ever since that date.